ConnorSweeneyDev/.config/readme.md

   contents from this repository into it.
 Right click `komorebi.ahk` and create a shortcut, then rename it to just `komorebi` and move that to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup`.
+- Ensure you have set the environment variable for komorebi config home at the bottom of your powershell `.ps1` file as I have.
 - Restart your PC.

 Keybinds can be configured in `komorebi.ahk`, the top menu bar can be configured in the yasb